 Discuss among sponsoring organizations how each perceives the resources they are bringing to the table—for example, some sponsors define resources as dollars, and some define this more broadly to include content expertise and relationships.
 Moreover, some may feel the funds they are contributing reflect “equal sacrifice” compared to those with more funds to offer.

 Have an early conversation about the perspectives and biases that sponsoring organizations bring to the effort regarding what is most important about process and content.
 This creates the space to air what can be uncomfortable topics and reach agreement on compromises necessary for a successful joint venture.

 When one organization in a multi-sponsor project assumes lead responsibility, clearly articulate those responsibilities and the responsibilities of the other sponsors.

-As lead sponsor, be cognizant of the need for a process to assure all sponsors’ voices are heard.
+As lead sponsor, be cognizant of the need for a process to assure all sponsors’ voices are heard during the process.
 Take time to confirm decisions made and to celebrate small wins, including successful compromises.

 The above-noted recommendations are essential for maintaining positive relationships among sponsors when inevitable challenges or tensions arise.

-In a complex project, it’s of utmost importance to pursue a competitive bidding process to select a contractor (or multiple contractors) to do the work for you.
+Pursue a competitive bidding process to select a contractor to do the work for you.
 A bidding process assures that both you, the contracting agencies, and the contractor are clear about success indicators, scope, deliverables, timelines, process, and skillsets.

 Recognize that complex planning processes require a variety of skillsets.
-Make sure the selected team has process and project management expertise, the requisite content knowledge, as well as expertise in multi-funder governance.
+Make sure the selected team has process and project management expertise, the requisite content knowledge, as well as expertise in multi-stakeholder governance.